The single ‘Where Are We Now?’ was released without promotion or publicity at 5am GMT on the morning of 8 January 2013

-In Japan the album was issued on 13 March with the bonus track ‘God Bless The Girl’.
+In Japan the album was issued on 13 March with four bonus tracks including ‘God Bless The Girl’.

 The vinyl edition was a double-disc set.
 It was initially announced for release on 25 March 2013, but was delayed to 1 April.
 The vinyl edition contained the additional songs ‘So She’, ‘Plan’ and ‘I’ll Take You There’, as well as a CD copy of the album.

 The Next Day Extra was released on 4 November 2013.
-This box set contained two CDs and a DVD.
-The first CD was of the standard album, while the second disc contained the additional tracks ‘Atomica’, ‘Plan’, ‘The Informer’, ‘Like A Rocket Man’, ‘Born In A UFO’, ‘I’ll Take You There’, ‘God Bless The Girl’, and ‘So She’, as well as two remixes: ‘Love Is Lost (Hello Steve Reich Mix by James Murphy for the DFA)’ and ‘I’d Rather Be High (Venetian Mix)’.
+The box set contained two CDs and a DVD.
+The first CD was of the standard album, while the second disc contained the additional tracks ‘Atomica’, ‘Plan’, ‘The Informer’, ‘Like A Rocket Man’, ‘Born In A UFO’, ‘I’ll Take You There’, ‘God Bless The Girl’, and ‘So She’, as well as two remixes: ‘Love Is Lost’ (Hello Steve Reich Mix by James Murphy for the DFA) and ‘I’d Rather Be High’ (Venetian Mix).

 A digital EP was also released to coincide with the box set.
 This consisted of seven songs from the second CD, excluding ‘Plan’, ‘I’ll Take You There’, and ‘So She’.

 After The Next Day, I sent him a letter of thanks and I said, ‘You could work with anybody and I don’t know why you’re working with me but thank you anyway.
 I really enjoyed the ride.’
 I haven’t done every one of his albums, obviously, and sometimes I think I’m going to do the next album – like Let’s Dance – and suddenly I’m not!

 Mojo, January 2016